 4. Tradescantia blossfeldiana

 Commonly known as the ‘Inch plant,’ it’s also referred to as Tradescantia cerinthoidebs.
-The thick green leaves have fuzzy texture and purple hue on the underside.
+The thick green leaves have a fuzzy texture and a purple hue on the underside.
 You can easily propagate it from the cuttings, both in soil and water, once it gets growing.
-It bears delightful clusters of white flowers, making it one of the best types of wandering jew plants on the list.
+It bears delightful clusters of blue, purple, white, or rose pink flowers, making it one of the best types of wandering jew plants on the list.

 5. Tradescantia Sillamontana